oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

 ### 2. **Behavioral Biometrics Analysis**

 1. **Data Ingestion**:
-   - Collect behavioral data (e.g., keystrokes, typing patterns, mouse movements) via IoT devices or applications and store it in Azure Blob Storage(Xenhey).
+   - Collect behavioral data from applications and store it in Xenhey --> Azure Blob Storage.

 2. **Feature Engineering**:
-   - Use Xenhey to preprocess and extract features from behavioral data (such as typing speed, time between keystrokes).
+   - Use Xenhey to preprocess and extract features from behavioral data.

 3. **Model Training**:
    - Utilize Azure Machine Learning to build models based on behavioral biometrics using algorithms like Recurrent Neural Networks (RNN) or Long Short-Term Memory (LSTM) for time-series data analysis.